Woman arrested, charged with murder in Perryville stabbing case

 “The responding officers determined that the death was suspicious, based on their observations.
 As the investigation progressed, it was determined that the death was a homicide.
 It was determined that Mr. Petroulis died as a result of a stab wound to the upper torso,” Holmes outlined on Monday.

-The Perryville Police Department is assisting CCSO detectives and the Maryland Office of the Chief Medical Examiner in Baltimore, where an autopsy was performed on Petroulis, which resulted in that agency ruling his death a homicide, confirming the suspicions of the initial investigators, police reported.
+The Perryville Police Department assisted CCSO detectives and the Maryland Office of the Chief Medical Examiner in Baltimore, where an autopsy was performed on Petroulis, which resulted in that agency ruling his death a homicide, confirming the suspicions of the CCSO investigators, police reported.

 During the on-scene investigation, detectives noticed no signs of forced entry into Petroulis’ apartment, according to Holmes.